Wondering how to get fit on a budget, and if it is even possible?

 The good news is that you don’t need a lot of money to improve your fitness, shape, and health.

-One of the most reliable ways to do this is to eat nutritious foods, control your portion size, and undertake regular cardio exercise.
+One of the most reliable ways is to eat nutritious foods, control your portion size, and undertake regular cardio exercise.

-Included among these are a healthier heart, and increased energy and endurance.
-Regular cardio sessions will help you to become stronger, and trimmer, and it will increase your bone density.
+Included among these are a healthier heart and increased energy and endurance.
+Regular cardio sessions will also help you become stronger and trimmer.

-Keep reading for some of the best exercises you can do to get fit on a budget.
+Following are nine exercises that will enable you to get fit on a budget.

 Walking: